All this occurs while Xbox faces internal pressure to improve its profitability after the purchase of Activision Blizzard for $68 billion.

 - Develop and defend a comprehensive financial strategy for multi-million dollar game franchises, driving execution and accountability.

-- Be the central financial leader to understand the revenue forecast of game studios and content, and provide information and recommendations to help the organization exceed its revenue and margin objectives.
+- Be the central financial leader to understand the revenue forecast of our own game studios and content, and provide insights and recommendations to help the organization exceed its revenue and margin objectives.

-- Partner with the financial directors of the studios (Activision, Blizzard, King, Zenimax, Xbox Game Studios) to optimize financial processes, identify problems, and foster solutions across studios.
+- Partner with the financial directors of the studios (Activision, Blizzard, King, Zenimax, Xbox Game Studios) to optimize financial processes, identify issues, and foster solutions across studios.

-- Support executive reviews by providing clear, data-based information and process clarity.
+- Support executive reviews by providing clear, data-driven information and process clarity.

 The job description makes it clear that the goal is not only to align processes but also to drive a transformation that will allow Xbox to compete in an increasingly demanding market.
-With such risky moves on the horizon, it remains to be seen whether these strategies will stabilize the division or generate more tension at a time when player confidence is already in question.
+With such bold moves on the horizon, it remains to be seen whether these strategies will stabilize the division or generate more tension at a time when player trust is already in question.